theengs/decoder/docs/participate/adding-decoders.md

 - The return value for bit state `0`.
 - The return value for bit state `1`.

-`post_proc` This specifies any post processing of the resulting decoded value.
+`pprc` This specifies any post processing of the resulting decoded value.
 This is a JSON array that should be written in the order that the operation order is desired.
 In the simple example the first parameter is the "/" divide operation and the second parameter (10) is the value to divide the result by.
 Multiple operations can be chained together in this array to perform more complex calculations.

 Valid operations are:
 - "/" divide